-- If the relief is based on the borrower's acceptable payment history, the relief will occur upon payment by the borrower of the first 36 monthly payments due following the mortgage loan acquisition date, provided, that the borrower: - o has no more than two 30-day delinquencies; - o has no 60-day or greater delinquencies; and - o is not 30 or more days delinquent with respect to the 36th monthly payment. - The second path consists of a QC review and applies to both performing and non-performing loans.
-QC reviews will be conducted as described below under "The QC Review Process".
-Relief under the QC review path occurs if any of the following conditions is satisfied: - Fannie Mae determines based on a QC review that the mortgage loan is acceptable and therefore is not subject to a repurchase request;
+- If the relief is based on the borrower's acceptable payment history, the relief will occur upon payment by the borrower of the first 36 monthly payments due following the mortgage loan acquisition date, provided, that the borrower: - o has no more than two 30-day delinquencies; - o has no 60-day or greater delinquencies; and - o is not 30 or more days delinquent with respect to the 36th monthly payment. - The second path consists of a QC loan review and applies to both performing and non-performing loans.
+QC loan reviews will be conducted as described below under "The QC Loan Review Process".
+Relief under the QC loan review path occurs if any of the following conditions is satisfied:

-- Fannie Mae determines based on a QC review that the mortgage loan is not acceptable because of a selling deficiency listed in Fannie Mae's Selling Guide, and the loan seller cures such deficiency to Fannie Mae's satisfaction in the timeframe and manner specified in the Selling Guide; or - o Fannie Mae determines based on a QC review that the mortgage loan is not acceptable but is eligible for a repurchase alternative (such as recourse or a make-whole arrangement or split loss agreement) that expires or terminates by its terms, and such repurchase alternative is effected and does satisfactorily expire or terminate by its terms.
+- o Fannie Mae determines based on a QC loan review that the mortgage loan is acceptable and therefore is not subject to a repurchase request; - o Fannie Mae determines based on a QC loan review that the mortgage loan is not acceptable because of a selling deficiency listed in the Selling Guide and the loan seller cures such deficiency to Fannie Mae's satisfaction in the timeframe and manner specified in the Selling Guide; or - o Fannie Mae determines based on a QC loan review that the mortgage loan is not acceptable because of a selling deficiency listed in the Selling Guide and although the loan seller does not cure such deficiency (to Fannie Mae's satisfaction in the timeframe and manner specified in the Selling Guide) the mortgage loan is eligible for a repurchase alternative (such as recourse or a make-whole arrangement or split loss agreement) that expires or terminates by its terms, and such repurchase alternative is effected and does satisfactorily expire or terminate by its terms.